-All appointments must be pre-approved by senior management independent of the proposed client service team.
+All appointments must be reviewed and pre-approved by a subject matter expert within the RCPS team (independent of the proposed client service team), who are familiar with the risk based approach adopted by the firm.
+Where high risk specific criteria are met, approval is required from the Head of Risk or other independent experienced senior management.
 A similar re-acceptance process is required on an annual basis or if there are any known changes in circumstances.